 In the following video, you will learn how to use a Autel MaxiDAS DS708 to diagnose Mercedes-Benz air suspension problems.

 Faulty Relay or Blown Fuse for air suspension compressor

-One of the first items that you should inspect is the air suspension / airmatic relay in the main fuse box in the engine compartment.
-Also, check the fuse for the air suspension compressor.
-On the Mercedes-Benz S-Class, the fuse box that contains the air suspension compressor relay and fuse are located on the right (passenger side) of the engine.
-Look at the 40 AMP fuse F32, make sure that it is not blown.
-If the fuse keeps on blowing this typically points to air suspension compressor issue.
-Find the fuse and relay that are for the air suspension.
+One of the first items you should inspect is the air suspension / airmatic relay in the main fuse box in the engine compartment.
+Also, check the Fuse for the air suspension compressor.
+On the Mercedes-Benz S-Class, the fuse box containing the air suspension compressor relay and the Fuse is located on the engine’s right (passenger side).
+Look at the 40 AMP fuse F32, and ensure it is not blown.
+If the Fuse keeps on blowing, this typically points to air suspension compressor issues.
+Find the Fuse and relay that are for the air suspension.

-In the following video we will show you how to check the relay on a Mercedes-Benz W220 S-Class (S430, S500, S600, S55 AMG and CL500, CL600).
-Procedures are similar for other Mercedes-Benz with air suspension, but the location of the relay and fuse may change.
+The following video will show you how to check the relay on a Mercedes-Benz W220 S-Class (S430, S500, S600, S55 AMG, and CL500, CL600).
+Procedures are similar for other Mercedes-Benz with air suspension, but the location of the relay and Fuse may change.

 In this S-Class W220, the air compressor motor /pump is protected by Fuse 32, which is a MaxiFuse 40 Amp.
 Here is what a good fuse should look like.

 You can purchase a new relay and eliminate the possibility of the relay being the problem.
 The relay that is known to be reliable is Multi-Purpose Relay for Air Pump Suspension 0027219 by Hella.

 How do you test if the air suspension compressor is working?

 Typically when the air suspension compressor quits working, the whole car may lower to the ground and fail to raise.
 You press the button to raise the vehicle, and nothing happens.
 If the air suspension compressor works as designed, you will hear the compressor engage and run for several seconds.